NiGhTTraX/react-test-buffet/README.md

 ## Running the tests

-Running `gulp test` will build the Istanbul instrumented testing bundle and start karma.
+Running `gulp test` will build the non instrumented testing bundle and start karma.
 Karma is configured to run the tests in Firefox, Chrome and PhantomJS.

+To generate code coverage reports, run `gulp test-coverage`.
+This will instrument the source files with Istanbul and build an instrumented bundle.
 You can find coverage reports in the `coverage/` folder.

 If you want to run the tests in your own browsers, run `gulp build` to build the non instrumented testing bundle and then open `runner.html`.